chenghui-666/ACL/README.md

 # Less is More: Adaptive Curriculum Learning for Thyroid Nodule Diagnosis [paper](https://arxiv.org/abs/2109.05159)

-### 25th International Conference on Medical Image Computing and Computer Assisted Intervention(MICCAI)
+### 25th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) with Student Travel Award

 This repository is the official implementation of `ACL` for the binary classification task in Thyroid Nodule Diagnosis.
 In this paper, we propose a adaptive curriculum learning based method, ACL, to tackle with the inconsistent label problem.
 Specifically, ACL adaptively discovers and discards the samples with inconsistent labels via an adaptive threshold, calculated by the hard sample queue and the certainty queue.